spack/spack/bluebrain/documentation/setup_personal.md

 # Setup for Personal Machines

+In general, when following these instructions make sure that you satisfy the following:

+1. Old configuration is backed up, i.e., `~/.spack` moved out of the way
+2. Spack is not sourced **anywhere** in the shell start-up scripts
+3. Use a new clone to avoid configuration changes in the old checkout

+## Prerequisites

-## Building software on OS X
+### Building software on MacOS

-To install end-user software on OS X, please defer to `brew`.
+To install end-user software on MacOS, please defer to `brew`.

 Before starting, please install XCode and `brew` and make sure that there is a working Python on your machine, preferably from XCode or another